nitishparkar/NothingMuch/README.md

 1. Open WhatsApp Web in a new tab by visiting [https://web.whatsapp.com/](https://web.whatsapp.com/).
 2. Navigate to the chat you want to interact with.
-3. In the chat's input field, you will find a "Suggest a response" button.
+3. In the chat's input field, you will find a "Suggest" button.
-4. Click the "Suggest response" button to generate an AI-powered response based on the loaded messages in the chat.
+4. Click the "Suggest" button to generate an AI-powered response based on the loaded messages in the chat.
 5. Review and send the response as desired.
+6. To refine your own reply, type your message and click the "Enhance" button.

 ## License